-Daisy Chain is a registered charity based on a former working farm in Norton on the outskirts of Stockton-on-Tees.
-The charity was established ten years ago as a result of founder Lesley Hanson wanting to "…make Daisy Chain a haven for families affected by autism and special needs, a place where they can go and find something in life that gives them pleasure."
-The charity currently supports over 490 children and 300 families.
+Daisy Chain was established thirteen years ago as a result of founder Lesley Hanson wanting to "…make Daisy Chain a haven for families affected by autism and special needs, a place where they can go and find something in life that gives them pleasure."
+The charity currently supports over 1,600 families.

 Now, with the highly valued support of the players of People’s Postcode Lottery, Daisy Chain is closer than ever to realising Lesley's dream.